Catholic Schools Onward

 - Foam 3 x 3 puzzle blocks can also be used and cleaned with a bleach solution.

 - Frequently used toys should be cleaned daily.
 Communicate exactly what your plan is so that parent know what to expect.
 Be sure to include in school handbook the obligation of the parent to take daily health checks.
+If the toys were in a child’s mouth, they need to cleaned after each use.

 Return to CSO Home Page …